 The MAG is aware of this timing conflict.
 Various means have been used to address it in various ways in recommending cross-cutting (CC) issue policies.
 In policy recommendation CC-1, the TWG recommended that Alaska create a mandatory GHG reporting program, but the MAG has put the policy on hold until the federal rule is released in its final form.
-Regarding CC-2, the MAG concurred with the TWG's recommendation that Alaska adopt aspirational GHG emission reduction goals.
+Regarding CC-2, the MAG concurred, by a slim margin, with the TWG's recommendation that Alaska adopt aspirational GHG emission reduction goals, but declined to set specific numerical targets.
+The MAG recommends that the Sub-Cabinet review the available data, including that contained in this report, in setting an aspirational goal.
 These goals, detailed in Table 3-2, are based on and consistent with the goals of other states, as well as the recommendations of the United Nations Intergovernmental Panel on Climate Change (IPCC), and will be met with a combination of the activities laid out in this strategy and continuing efforts to reduce Alaska emissions.
 The MAG recognizes that if other federal goals are adopted, Alaska may need to reconsider these goals.